-At Brandeis University, my Master's thesis analyzed how farm management practices were being promoted by nutritionists to Amish farmers; encouraging more personable relationships with dairy cattle.
+At Brandeis University, my Master's thesis analyzed how nutritionists promoted farm management practices to Amish farmers which encouraged more personable relationships with dairy cattle.
 Using ethnographic research from Pennsylvania, I argued these new understandings of cattle persuaded Amish farmers to reevaluate the role of agricultural technologies within their community.
 The Amish will be addressed briefly in the current dissertation, and the community continues to frame my theoretical explorations about the non-human world.

 Agricultural sciences, animal science, anthropological methods and ethnography, environmental history, genetically-modified organisms, history of medicine, nutrition science, political ecology, STS.

 “Restoring Eden in the Amish Anthropocene.”
 Environmental Humanities 11, no. 1 (2019): 72-100.

 “The Armsby Respiration Calorimeter.”
 Pennsylvania Magazine of History and Biography 142, no. 3 (2018): 393-396.